The Surprising Connection Between Mental Health and Heart Disease

 Depression and Anxiety After Heart Disease

 We know that these mental health issues can be risk factors for heart disease, so it seems natural that they can co-occur with any form of heart disease.
 It is also not uncommon for someone to struggle with anxiety or depression after having a heart attack, even if it wasn’t a problem prior to the incident.
-It turns out that women suffer more than men in terms of depression and anxiety after a heart attack.
+It turns out that women suffer from depression and anxiety more than men after a heart attack.
 With heart disease being the number one cause of death for women in the U.S., this is an important fact to recognize.
 It is crucial that you recognize and get treatment for depression or feelings of anxiety after an incident of heart disease or after getting a diagnosis.
 Depression has a negative impact on recovery from a heart attack and can be a risk factor for another heart incident.
 Research also shows that people struggling with depression are less likely to take their medication.

 Good Post-Heart Attack Mental Health